 Great Wolf Lodge Tips for Your Visit

 These are my must have tips for visiting Great Wolf Lodge and how to plan your stay at the indoor water park with your family.

 - Check out the website before you arrive and plan out what you and your family want to do.

 - Purchase a Paw Pass to bundle and save on activities.

-- Explore the resort when you arrive to see what you want to do.
+- Explore the resort when you arrive to get an idea of the resort layout.

 - Let the kids lead the way.
 Plans are great but be flexible with your days.

 - Enjoy the water park early before the lines get long.

 - Take a break in your room and relax during the afternoon.